 Signage and notification requirements

 There doesn’t seem to be a Federal law requiring either signage or neighbor notification when a yard is sprayed with insecticide, and state laws are variable (here’s a good review; here’s another).
 Many states have laws that require applicators to leave signs at properties that have been sprayed, and some require notification of neighbors prior to spraying.
 For example, most counties in New York require that neighbors be notified 48 hours before spraying (details).
-In some states (e.g., Maine) you can get your name on a notification registry that requires any applicator to contact you in advance of spraying.
 That’s also an option for beekeepers in some states, too; in that case the pesticide applicators need to search a database of hives in a town, then notify hive owners when spraying will happen.

-State governments can can also make sure that pesticide franchises are not making false claims.
+State governments can also make sure that pesticide franchises are not making false claims.
 E.g., if companies claim through words or imagery that their pyrethroid-containing sprays are “environmentally friendly,” “bee friendly,” “kid friendly,” “pet friendly,” or government approved (e.g., “EPA-approved”), sue them.
 Massachusetts did, and now has several restrictions on advertising including a ban on ads that “rely on images of young children to convey a sense of harmlessness“.
 Almost all sites I’ve looked at have misleading wording, especially the claim that pyrethroid-containing sprays “target” mosquitoes and ticks (completely false; they do no such thing).
-Some sites also use misleading graphics and logos (like the one on the right, from a Mosquito Squad site in Florida) to suggest that the EPA has approved the products on a page.
-I could be wrong, but I’m fairly sure that the EPA neither approves any of these chemicals nor provides that logo.
-But a typical homeowner might be fooled into thinking otherwise — that’s why state oversight is needed.

 Is spraying effective?

-Although spraying pyrethroids might be a good way to kill mosquitoes near the ground and in low shrubs, some mosquito species spend most of their time high up in the canopies of trees and are untouched by sprays.
+Although spraying pyrethroids might be a good way to kill mosquitoes near the ground and in low shrubs, many mosquito species spend most of their time high up in the canopies of trees and are untouched by sprays.
 For example, many species in the genus Culex (transmitters of West Nile virus, St. Louis encephalitis, eastern equine encephalitis, western encephalitis, avian malaria, etc.) are tree dwellers and only occasionally come down to feed on humans and pets.
 This limitation isn’t just theoretical: one study showed spraying didn’t reduce numbers of Culex at all.
 So if you have trees and birds, don’t expect that spraying will be effective.
-Continued spraying will also result in mosquitoes developing resistance to pyrethroids, something that is happening in Africa already.

-But I don’t want to imply that spraying is ineffective.
+But I don’t want to imply that spraying is completely ineffective.
 Pyrethroid fogs will probably kill a large percentage of Anopheles spp. (vectors of malaria) and Aedes spp. (vectors of dengue, yellow fever, Zika, etc.) because these species are more likely to be lower in the vegetation.
-There are more genera of mosquitoes, of course, so depending on where you live and what is growing in your yard, pyrethroids might vary in effectiveness.
-I think most companies suggest that their sprays might miss 10% of the mosquitoes on a property (that leaves quite a few mosquitoes).